Best Medicare Advantage Plans in Texas (2026)

 Check Your Doctor and Hospital Network

-Verify that your current doctors, specialists and preferred hospitals accept the plan you're considering.
-HMO plans require you to use in-network providers except for emergencies, while PPO plans are more flexible at higher costs.
+Confirm your current doctors, specialists and preferred hospitals accept the plan.
+HMO plans require in-network providers except for emergencies, while PPO plans allow out-of-network access at higher costs.
 Learn more about health insurance network types.

 2. 2